csiro-data-school/llms-intro-2024/_episodes/01-relational-dbs.md

 ## Relational Databases

 Relational Databases are collections of tabular data that relate to one another.
-The have been important in Information Technology for many years and form fundamental parts of Business data management.
 Relational Databases are often manipulated and queried through a language called SQL or structured query language.
 In science there are many specialized databases and database like systems providing powerful capabilities to access and understand large datasets.